A Balanced Calorie Diet (ABC Diet)

 Insoluble Fiber - The ability of some carbohydrates to survive the digestion process and get to the colon where they ferment and provided energy for the beneficial bacteria there.

-Highly Resistant Starch - The ability of some starch to resist digestion and get to the colon where they feed the beneficial bacteria and support essential biologic functions.
+Highly Resistant Starch - The ability of some starch to resist digestion and get to the colon where it feeds the beneficial bacteria and supports essential biologic functions.

 High & Low Glycemic - The speed at which a carbohydrate is turned into Glucose.
 The high glycemic carbs cause the blood sugar levels to spike which then requires the pancreas to secrete insulin to remove the excess blood sugar and store it as fat.
 Low glycemic carbs do not spike the blood sugar levels and do not cause the pancreas to release insulin into the system.

-The ABC Diet - A diet where the calories of Protein, Fat, and Carbs are evenly balanced between each other and additional supplements are added to create a highly effective, healthy way for a dog to regain its optimal weight and maintain it.
+The ABC Diet - A diet where the calories of Protein, Fat, and Carbs are evenly balanced between each other and additional supplements are added to create a highly nutritious, healthy way for a dog to lose weight naturally and attain its optimal weight, then maintain it.